-Vietnam is one of the fastest growing economies in Southeast Asia, with her imports valued at over US$330 billion, in accordance to The World Bank.
-However, to protect her domestic industries and control the flow of goods in the market, Vietnam has imposed import duties on most goods.
+Vietnam is one of the fastest growing economies in Southeast Asia, with its imports valued at over US$330 billion, as reported by The World Bank.
+However, to safeguard domestic industries and regulate the flow of goods in the market, Vietnam has imposed import duties on most goods.
 For businesses that have the intention to export their goods to Vietnam, it is important for them to know how the Vietnamese authorities implement import duty and taxes.

 What are Vietnam’s import tax rates?

-Vietnam's custom tariff is dependent on the type of product and whether it is regulated by the government.
-Vietnam's custom tariff comprises two parts: the import duty and the value-added tax (VAT).
-The import duty is a flat rate that is applied to all imported goods.
-The VAT, on the other hand, is a percentage-based tax that is applied to certain goods that are regulated by the government.
+Vietnam's customs import duty rates is dependent on the type of product and whether it is regulated by the government.
+The country’s custom tariff comprises two parts: the import duty and the value-added tax (VAT).
+The import duty is a flat rate that is applied to all imported goods, while the VAT is a percentage-based tax for specific goods regulated by the government.

 Vietnam’s customs import duty rates include: